-On 14 April 1984, a newborn baby boy was found dead near Cahersiveen, County Kerry.
+The body of newborn baby boy is found near Cahersiveen in County Kerry.

-The body was found abandoned about 3 miles from the town and the baby is believed to have died about 3 days previously.
+The body was found abandoned on White Strand about three miles from Cahersiveen and the baby is believed to have died about three days previously.

-The story that unfolded involved further infantile deaths, allegations of murder and police corruption, and a tribunal.
+The story that unfolded following the discovery of baby John involved further infantile deaths, allegations of murder and police corruption, and a tribunal.
 The Kerry Babies Tribunal raised many questions about corruption within the Garda Síochana as well as the treatment of unmarried mothers in Irish society at the time.

 The accompanying photograph shows Tralee Courthouse where the tribunal took place.